ethereum/ethereum-org-website/src/content/glossary/index.md

 ### token {#token}

-A fungible virtual good that can be traded.
+A tradable virtual good defined in smart contracts on the Ethereum blockchain.

 ### token standard {#token-standard}